View content

 Our department also has a commercial research consultancy (ARCA), where you can learn from highly-trained specialist staff.
 The consultancy offers valuable laboratory work experience – an opportunity to combine your academic expertise with delivering high-quality commercial solutions.
+During fieldwork in the UK and abroad you will use state of the art field equipment - including ground penetrating radar, magnetometers, magnetic susceptibility meters, differential GPS instruments and total stations.
+In addition, you will learn how to use industry standard computer software such as ArcGIS and Geoplot.

-Delve into what it’s really like to work as a professional archaeologist in Year 3 with a full year’s placement at an archaeological organisation and develop a Portfolio of professional practice to demonstrate your experience to future employers.
+Delve into what it’s really like to work as a professional archaeologist in Year 3 with a full year’s placement at an archaeological organisation and develop a portfolio of professional practice to demonstrate your experience to future employers.

 With the course’s focus on vocational archaeology, it’s no surprise that many of our graduates proceed directly into a career in professional archaeology, often with commercial archaeological organisations undertaking developer funded excavation, survey work and research work.

-Find out more about the Department for Archaeology, Anthropology and Geography
+Find out more about the School of History, Archaeology and Philosophy

 Suitable for applicants from: